RitikaBHusannavar/RitikaBHusannavar/README.md

 - 👋 Hi, I’m @RitikaBhusannavar
-- 👀 I’m interested in java and android development
+- 👀 I’m interested in c#, java and android development
 - 🌱 I’m currently learning MCA
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to job
 - 📫 How to reach me 7975886391

 <!---